 New Postgraduate Loan from the Government

-This is a new loan of up to £10,000 for postgraduate Masters level study.
+A new loan of up to £10,609 is available from the Government for applicants to postgraduate master's degrees starting after 1st August 2018.
 The loan is a contribution towards the cost of postgraduate masters level study, and can be used towards tuition fees, maintenance costs or a combination of both.
 The loan is non-means tested and is paid directly to the student in three equal instalments.
 Applications are now open and take between 4-6 weeks to be processed.

 - You must be a UK national or have settled status in the UK*

 - You must be ordinarily resident in the UK, the Channel Islands or the Isle of Man for three years before starting your course

 - You must be aged under 60 years on the first day of the first academic year of the course